mehmetpolat46/mehmetpolat46/README.md

 👀 What matters to me is that the code is implementable, functional, and readable.

-🌱 I’m currently focusing on React, Front-end ve Flutter Technologies.
+🌱 I’m currently focusing on React and Front-end  Technologies.

 👯 I am always open to collaboration and capable of working harmoniously with a team.